-The entrance is on the north side of Lake Street (Route 20) 0.25 mile east of Glen Ellyn Road and 0.25 mile west of Medinah Road.
+The main entrance is on the north side of Lake Street 0.25 mile east of Glen Ellyn Road.

 With a half mile of shoreline and several benches along a 1-mile asphalt trail, Spring Creek Reservoir is ideal for walking, jogging, bicycling or in-line skating and offers a great 20-minute lunchtime loop.
 More than a mile of hard-surfaced trail is accessible to individuals with wheelchairs.